KirillLykov/code-for-blog-and-patches/README.md

 kl-utilities
 ============

-Repo for storing code used at work, blog posts, code for students, or projects which are too small for a separate repo
+Repo for general purpose code used in other projects.
+Most of it is math-related.